I have to admit that I found this book easy to start –

 "old gods = good", "new religion = bad" is not only historically

-simplistic, it has been done way too often and getting so far past old, its stale.
+simplistic, it has been done way too often and getting so far past old, it’s stale.
 The

 plot was simple enough, too.
 A young boy, Jillan, discovers he has powerful magic by